When it comes to buying a car, way too many Americans are likely to just get a loan from a dealer. And that’s a very bad idea.

 Credit unions are an often-overlooked source of funding for vehicle and other loans.
 Credit unions are an especially good option if you don’t have the best credit.
 Sometimes they’ll overlook a bad credit score in favor of other evidence that you can manage your money well.

 That’s the good news.
 The bad news is that applying for a loan from a credit union may take a little more time.
-You might have to actually talk to someone on the phone or in person to get your loan offer.
+You might have to actually talk to someone on the phone or in-person to get your loan offer.
 This isn’t always the case.
 But it’s more likely.

-However, this can work to your advantage if you do want to take time to explain your credit situation in more depth.
+However, this can work to your advantage if you do want to take the time to explain your credit situation in more depth.
 A loan officer at a credit union often has more leeway to make favorable decisions based on a personal conversation–rather than just a set list of personal data.

 2. Your Own Bank

 Shopping for credit with your own bank, especially if you have an existing relationship, is always a good option.
 Banks–especially large ones–are more constrained with their lending decisions than credit unions.
 But they may still take into account your banking history when deciding on your loan offer.
 And that can be a good thing.

 The Monevo platform is a good place to get an aggregate of car loan offers.
 By sharing some basic information — such as your name and employment details — Monevo is able to push your information to a variety of lenders.

 From there, you’ll have a list of lenders and car loans that suit your buying needs.
 You can then compare the finer details of each.